 Can I Get Cheap Java Hosting?

 Sure!
-Especially with VPS options, you’ll find that Java hosting can be had for as little as $15 a month.
+Especially with VPS options, you’ll find that Java hosting can be had for as little as $5 a month.
 Granted, that’s no $2-hosting deal, but remember, you’re getting a boatload of RAM, probably endless bandwidth, instant resources, and screaming fast uptime.
-You get what you pay for, and with our top providers, that’s a lot.
+You get what you pay for, and with a top hosting company like the ones we’ve highlighted above, that’s a lot.